mongodb/docs/source/includes/considerations-backup-agent-install.rst

 MongoDB Requirements
 ++++++++++++++++++++

-MMS can only back up sharded clusters that running version 2.4 or later.
-However, MMS can back up MongoDB 2.0 replica sets or later.
+MMS only supports backup for sharded clusters that run MongoDB 2.4 or later.

+MMS only supports backup for replica sets that run MongoDB 2.0 or later.

 Agent Architecture
 ++++++++++++++++++